Are You Ready For Cold and Flu Season?

 The best flu prevention strategy is simple regular exercise, sufficient sleep and good nutrition.
 Help your family maintain a healthy diet, packed with vitamins and nutrients including immune-boosting foods such as fish, citrus fruits and leafy vegetables, to help prevent the onset of illness.

 Wash Hands Often and Properly.
-According to the Centers for Disease Control and Prevention (CDC), hand washing is the most effective way to stay healthy.
+According to the CDC, hand washing is the most effective way to stay healthy.
 Teach your children to wash their hands frequently to help kill the viruses and bacteria they may have collected.
 Have them use regular soap and warm water to scrub their hands including the back of their hands, in between fingers and under nails for 20 seconds.
 Use an alcohol-based gel if soap and water are not available.
 Remind your child to sneeze and cough into the crux of their elbow and to keep their hands away from their eyes, nose and mouth.

 Disinfect to Protect